Gamesiati/kiritsune-gomen-1.20.1/README.md

 * Veinminer and Veinminer Enchantment
 Allows mining a single ore to break the full vein of the same ore.
 Limited to tools enchanted with it.

+## Known Geyser Issues
+* Stripping logs does not work when holding a shield in the off-hand.
+* When using a stonecutter, shift-clicking does not work and requires single uses.